HarshRaj2717/SomeQL/design/design.md

 > This file is mostly used as a design doc, TODO(s) denote what needs to be done while building this project, other unplanned issues can be found in the Issue tab on GitHub

 # \[_TODO_] Global

 - Make it thread safe, add locks and stuff
 - Improve error handling, maybe make a separate common/errors.rs to consist of all errors and how to show them to end-user at a single place
-- Implement indexing (via b-tree this should be fine automatically, dedpends on how you implement)
+- Implement indexing (via b-tree this should be fine automatically, dedpends on how you implement)\
+- Look into separating out app & core : https://www.youtube.com/watch?v=rUxZ5N77M5E

 # main.rs